phpMussel/phpMussel/_docs/readme.DE.INCOMPLETE.txt

      non-whitelisted file targeted for scanning.
    - "General Commands" (hex_general_commands.csv).
 Checked against the contents of every non-whitelisted file targeted for scanning.
+   - "Portable Executable Sectional Signatures" (pe_*).
+Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
    - "Portable Executable Signatures" (exe_*).
 Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
    - "ELF Signatures" (elf_*).
 Checked against the contents of every